 Alongside the HAPPI study, Helen is currently undertaking a PhD at Plymouth University as part of a Clinical Academic Doctoral Research Fellowship.

-This study is part of the Shaping our Future transformation programme that is bringing together the NHS, social care and public health across Cornwall and the Isles of Scilly to achieve positive and genuine improvement in health and social care delivery.
+This study is part of the Cornwall and the Isles of Scilly Health and Care Partnership transformation programme that is bringing together the NHS, social care and public health across Cornwall and the Isles of Scilly to achieve positive and genuine improvement in health and social care delivery.